lbl-srg/obc/specification/source/cxf.rst

 intended to be readily imported and exported into building automation systems.
-As an example, a commercial control provider might utilize it to import control logic from a design tool for use in a control sequence being deployed on a project.
-Structurally the content of a sequence in CDL and CXF are identical, in that both utilize the same Elementary, Composite, and Extension Blocks as well as constants, parameters, input, and output connectors, although CDL has language constructs that are used to build library of sequences, while CXF was designed to only represent a specifically configured sequence.
-The logic described in a CDL sequence is identical to the logic described in a CXF sequence.
+As an example, a commercial control provider might utilize it to import control logic from a design tool for use in a control logic being deployed on a project.
+Structurally the content of a logic in CDL and CXF are identical, in that both utilize the same ElementaryBlocks, CompositeBlocks, and ExtensionBlocks as well as Constants, Parameters, InputConnectors, and OutputConnectors, although CDL has language constructs that are used to build library of sequences, while CXF was designed to only represent a specifically configured logic.
+The logic described in a CDL implementation is identical to the logic described in a CXF representation.
 But there are several key differences between CDL and CXF:

 * CXF is defined utilizing the linked data format `JSON-LD <https://www.w3.org/TR/json-ld11/>`_, while CDL utilizes the modeling language Modelica standard.